Wilfred/difftastic/README.md

 ## Recent News

-With R7RS support, `|` will now be used as delimiter.
-In the past, it was permitted to be included as part of an identifier.
+With R7RS support, a single `|` can no longer appears in the middle of an identifier.

 ## Status